Flaming Moe's: Production

-American rock band Aerosmith were the first band to make a guest appearance on the show.
+Aerosmith was the first band to make a guest appearance on the show.
 The writers had heard that the band wanted to appear in an episode, so they wrote the guest spot for them.
 According to Al Jean, they later found out that part of the reason why Aerosmith agreed to appear was the drink's being called the "Flaming Moe".
 The band was recorded in Boston, and Hank Azaria, the voice of Moe, flew over to record his part with them and help them with their lines.
 In the original script, Moe tempted the band to play by offering them free beer, but the band members asked that the joke be changed.
 The writers changed the line to "free pickled eggs".
 The band is shown sitting at a table with a bearded man, who is modeled after their A&R man John Kalodner.
 One of the stipulations from the band was to include him in the episode.
 Kalodner also received a "special thanks to" credit at the end of the episode.
 Aerosmith's song "Young Lust" from the album Pump plays over the end credits.
 According to Al Jean, the band recorded a special shortened version of the song just for the episode.

 The episode was directed by Rich Moore and Alan Smart.
 Moore's daughter was born during the production of the episode, and he missed several weeks of layout, which Smart oversaw.
 When Sam Simon was asked if the premise of the episode was inspired by the tumultuous relationship between himself and Matt Groening, Simon acknowledged, "That may be true."